The-Augmented-Recruiter-Project/the-augmented-recruiter-project/docs/methodologies/evaluation-and-testing/index.md

 # Evaluation & Testing

-This section documents ways of evaluating AI-assisted recruiting systems that go beyond performance claims or vendor metrics.
+This section documents ways of evaluating AI-assisted recruiting systems that go beyond performance claims, benchmarks, or vendor metrics.

 Evaluation here is concerned with:
 - how systems behave in practice
 - how humans interact with them
 - how outcomes change over time
 - where responsibility quietly shifts or disappears

 Testing is treated as an **ongoing practice**, not a one-time validation step.